What is a patent application?

 Many companies take great pride in the fact that their products and services are so unique that they are subject to pending patent applications.
 The "patent pending" label becomes a high-tech version of "new and improved," and plays a large role in marketing products and services.
 These benefits remain as long as a patent application is pending on the product or service.
 You may not claim patent pending for any product that is not covered by the claims of the patent application, or for any time period when the patent application is no longer pending.
 See 35 U.S.C.
 292

-Tysver Beck Evans routinely works with small companies that rely on angel investors and venture funds to provide capital to develop and improve their products.
+Forsgren Fisher McCalmont DeMarea Tysver routinely works with small companies that rely on angel investors and venture funds to provide capital to develop and improve their products.
 These investors will frequently "strongly suggest" that their client companies do everything possible to protect their intellectual property.
 The filing of one or more patent applications on a new product may appease its investors and might make companies more attractive when seeking additional funding.
 This is true even though none of these patent applications have developed into an issued patent.

 Benefits: Acquiring Companies

 When selling a patent, a product line, or even the entire company, it is usually important that the selling company has strong, issued patents.
 In many cases, it is equally or more important that the selling company has pending patent applications as well.
 Acquiring companies will frequently approach patent applications from a different perspective than the original inventing company, and will strongly desire a pending application that they can take over and amend as desired.
 In many cases, a non-issued but pending application can be as valuable to the acquiring company as the issued patent itself.

 Call us.
 We can help.